 The main symptom of incontinence is the accidental release of urine.

-A urologist will perform a detailed history and physical exam to categorize the incontinence.
-It is helpful if the patient keeps a diary for a few days before examination to record times of urination, how much urine is passed, leakage and the foods and beverages consumed.
-The physician may also perform one of several tests:
+A urologist will perform a detailed history and physical exam, so it is helpful if the patient keeps a diary for a few days beforehand to record times of urination, the amount of urine, leakage and foods and beverages consumed.
+The physician may also perform one or more tests:

-Both stress and urge incontinence may be managed by lifestyle changes, including modifications to the diet and Kegel exercises.
+Lifestyle changes, including modifications to the diet and Kegel exercises, can help manage both stress and urge incontinence.
 The physician may also recommend the following treatments: